 Keyboard access

-Blind/nonvisual computer users cannot use a computer mouse, and instead use keyboard access with a screen reader to access information on the computer, or other computer mouse alternatives like voice access or a touchscreen.
-However, users don’t need to have a screen reader enabled to use keyboard access, and there are many options for controlling a computer with keyboard shortcuts and hotkeys either alone or when paired with a mouse/mouse alternative.
+Blind and nonvisual computer users cannot use a computer mouse and instead use keyboard access with a screen reader, or other alternatives like voice access or a touchscreen.
+However, a screen reader does not need to be enabled to use keyboard access; there are many options for controlling a computer with keyboard shortcuts and hotkeys, either alone or paired with a mouse or mouse alternative.
 I like to use keyboard access when working with programs that have small icons in the toolbar, as I find it faster to use a keyboard shortcut than to search for an icon with a magnification tool.

-Some screen reader software may override default keyboard shortcuts- reading through a keyboard shortcut guide or keyboard hotkey guide can provide insight on how to use keyboard shortcuts with a screen reader, including how to create custom shortcuts.
+Some screen reader software may override default keyboard shortcuts; a keyboard shortcut guide can provide insight on how to use keyboard shortcuts with a screen reader, including how to create custom shortcuts.

 Related links